wwwdotphilip/OpenWeatherApp/README.md

           compile 'ph.com.juan.lazy.openweather:openweather:1.0.3'
     }

+Make sure you have jcenter() in your project build.gradle which is default when you create your android project but just to make sure.

+    buildscript {
+        repositories {
+            jcenter()
+        }
+    }

 ### Usage:

 Make sure you have registered to openweathermap.org and have the api key if you didn't you can register [here](https://home.openweathermap.org/users/sign_up).
 Once you sing in go to Api Key tab ang copy the api key.